The 5 stages of human development

 Adolescents also develop an intellectual goal.
 The young mind is preoccupied with exploration and a new set of pursuits and aspirations.
 Adolescents learn how to deal with their peers and others in a larger context.

 A person may also develop fixation at this stage.
-Those who stuck in this stage may find difficulties in relating with other especially when forming successful romantic relationships.
+Those who stuck in this stage may find difficulties in relating to others especially when forming successful romantic relationships.

 The genital stage happens during puberty to death.
 This stage is characterized by the awakening of sexual interest in the opposite sex.
 The libido becomes active once again which result in the sexual awareness and interest in sex.
 This stage, however, is the final stage of Freud’s psychosexual development.